p-hofmann/SMBEdit/README.md

 ```

 One can use either one or all at once and hull/armor blocks will be replaced automatically.
 Previous shapes will be overwritten!
+The algorithm works best if the hull is 2 blocks thick or has other blocks directly adjacent to the hull on the 'inside'.

 # Example
 Here is a quick example of what can be done: